oscarotero/d.js/README.md

 ### d.getSiblings(element, query)

-Returns an `array` with all siblings of another.
+Returns an `Array` with all siblings of another.

 * **element** A string with the selector, an object `{"selector": elementContext}` or a Node/NodeList
 * **query** Optional string to filter the siblings